Tom Morgan (comics): Career

-Morgan broke into the industry in the early 1980s and worked on a large number of Marvel titles, mostly as a fill-in artist, for such books as Captain America, Star Brand, West Coast Avengers, Star Trek, and Power Pack.
-In the mid-1990s, he worked on Punisher 2099 and Iron Man for Marvel; and Extreme Justice and both the Action Comics and The Adventures of Superman titles for DC Comics.
+Morgan broke into the industry in the early 1980s and worked on a large number of Marvel titles such as Captain America, Iron Man, Alpha Flight, Spider-Man, Star Brand, West Coast Avengers, Star Trek, and Power Pack.
+He co-created and drew Punisher 2099 and co-created and designed the U.S.Agent costume for his run on Captain America; In the 1990s he drew Extreme Justice and both the Action Comics and The Adventures of Superman titles for DC Comics.

 In November 1995, ReganBooks released Miss America, the second book by radio and media personality Howard Stern, which includes a five-page comic book story, written and drawn by Morgan.
 It was printed as a glossy paper insert, and features Stern's satirical superhero, Fartman.
 Morgan's story is based on the screenplay by J.F.
 Lawton for an unproduced Fartman film.

 Morgan drew Jeff Mariotte's biography of Barack Obama, which was released in late 2008 by IDW Publishing.